Apply for Financial Aid

 To ensure priority consideration for all programs for the next school year, your financial aid file must be completed by April 1st.
 Files completed after that date will be processed and awarded with funds still available.

-NEW!
-Starting with the 2012-2013 school year, verification requirements are changing.
+Verification requirements have changed.
 Students who do not use the IRS Data Retrieval may be asked to provide copies of their Federal Tax Transcripts and/or W2s from all jobs worked.
-In addition, documentation of receipt of food stamps or child support paid may also be required.
-If you have any of these documents, we recommend you keep a copy ready.
+If you did not file taxes, ou may also be required to provide a Verification of Non-Tax Filing form from the IRS.
 If these documents are needed, we will send you the request via mail and email - do not submit these documents unless we have requested them.

 Step 4: Your Award Letter

 When your file is complete (ie. all documents requested have been submitted) it will be reviewed.
 If we need additional information, a request for that information will be emailed to you.
-If we have all the information we need, we calculate your awards and email an award letter to you.
+If we have all the information we need, we calculate your awards and email you when your awards are ready for you to review on e-services.

 Your award letter will tell you what types of funds you are eligible for and the amount you are eligible for at your enrollment level.